Tree Planting Guide

 Site Preparation

-You should have your field prepared before picking up your plugs or seedlings with rows laid out.
-Any grass or weeds within a 30 cm radius of the planting spot should be removed to reduce competition for light and water.
+You should have your field prepared before picking up your seedlings with straight rows laid out and planting spots marked.
+Do not drill holes several hours in advance of planting as the holes will dry out and possibly harm the seedling.
+A 6’ x5’ grid will enable the planting of approximately 1400 seedlings per acre (6’ between rows and 5’ between trees).
+Any grass or weeds within a 30 to 45 cm radius of the planting spot should be removed to reduce competition for light and water.
+Some growers spray roundup around the spot prior to planting to give the seedling a head start on any weeds.
 Never plant seedlings if the ground is still frozen.

 Digging The Hole

 For plugs, the hole should be large enough to accommodate the plug preferably with loose soil a few inches around the hole and the plug touching the soil at the bottom of the hole.
-For bareroot seedlings, the hole must be large enough for roots to be arranged in a natural downward orientation and not curled around the bottom or pointing upward.
+For bareroot seedlings, the hole must be large enough for roots to be arranged in a natural downward orientation and not curled around the bottom or pointing upward which is referred to as J-root.

 Planting